-The first connection between the Firewall and Central already took place through the implementation of Synchronized Security.
-This was followed a little later by the Sophos Central Firewall Manager.
-However, the functionality of this early version was very limited, which didn’t really make the product interesting.
-With SFOS v18, however, the Central Firewall Manager’s features were greatly enhanced.
+The first connection between the firewall and Central has already been established by implementing Synchronized Security.
+This was followed somewhat later by Sophos Central Firewall Manager.
+However, the functionality of this early version was very limited, which made the product not really interesting yet.
+With SFOS v18, however, the functions of the Central Firewall Manager have now been greatly enhanced.

-Info: If you want to know everything about the new features in the upcoming SFOS v18, you can find my detailed article about it here: Sophos SFOS v18: New features at a glance
+Info: If you want to learn all about what’s new in the upcoming SFOS v18, you can find my detailed post about it here: Sophos SFOS v18: New features at a glance.

 Central Firewall Management